WayneCarlW/WayneCarlW/README.md

 - 👋 Hi, I’m @WayneCarlW
-- 👀 I’m interested in python programming, IoT and Artificial intelligence
+- 👀 I’m interested in anyand all programming, IoT and Artificial intelligence
 - 🌱 I’m currently a student taking Bsc Computer Science at Kabarak University
 - 💞️ I’m looking to collaborate on community projects
 - 📫 How to reach me ...